Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 #### (Optional) Change filesystem table flags for SSD optimization.

 The following flags on the file fstab are used on SSD disks.
-Start by checking if the kernel knows about your SSDs.
+Start by checking if the kernel knows about the SSDs.

 <pre>
 /sys/block/sd?/queue/rotational